zeroknowledgediscovery/zedwiki/meeting/NSF_workshop_meeting.md

 Inntekectual Merit:
 Combination of TDA and ?.
 Linking might be missing.

 streangths: application of TDA is innovative.
-There is a datasite, levergiung data
+There is a datasite, levergiung data. large datasize, global

-weakness: missing link "how to apply TDA to real problem"
+weakness: missing link "how to apply TDA to real problem". hetergenous data, demographic variability.
+How will TDA be used to analyze this data.
+Previous work not mentioned.

-Educational impact: there
+Educational impact:

-Diagnosis and treatment for public health.
+Diagnosis and treatment for public health. camn improve quality of health.

 Weakness: no specific plan

-More specific plan for health policy.
+More specific plan for health policy will be useful

+Mathematical innovation: maybe, can be better Biological innovation: yes
+Integation: yes